beSaif/klimbb148/README.md

 It's a simple lightweight location based profile builder app.
 It's a part of the assignment project for **Foyer** (via **Klimbb**).
 It encorporates all most all the key concepts that will be used in a real world app.
 It's a simple app that allows users to create profiles and maintain it.

 ## Features
-- Create profile
+- Create profile.
-- First time launch awareness
+- First time launch awareness.
-- Location based profile
+- Persistent storage.
-- Coordinate based profile
+- Manual Coordinate input.
+- MVC architecture.
+- No stateful widgets used.
-- Persistent storage
+- Local database.

 ## Packages
 - [**Provider**](https://pub.dev/packages/provider) - State management